StephenBirsa/Mini-Sandbox-AS3/README.md

 The total assumed max chunks saved to the hard drive could potentially be 4,294,967,294 chunks (2,147,483,647 + 2,147,483,647).

+Go To Mini-Sandbox-AS3/Mini Sandbox/Mini SandBox/readme.txt for info on the actual gameplay and controls.

 I made this in 2016 in ActionScript 3.0 + Adobe Air using FlashDevelop.
 By Stephen Birsa (2016)